4th Grade Syllabus

 Behavior

 Good, positive behavior is expected at all times.
-We do use the BIST behavior strategy.
+We do use the BIST (Behavior Intervention Support Team) behavior model.
 If you are unsure of the method, it is well defined in the student handbook.
-Students should always act responsibly and respectfully toward everyone.
+Students should always act responsibly and respectfully toward everyone, following the two major rules: It is never okay to be hurtful and It is never okay to be disruptive.
 In the classroom, we expect that your child will raise his/her hand before speaking and before leaving his/her seat.
 Students should demonstrate good listening skills when others are speaking by not talking.
-This is of utmost importance when the morning announcements are on as there is often needed information for us to hear.
+This is of utmost importance when the morning announcements are on as there is often needed information for us to hear and to ensure a safe learning environment for all students.

-To promote positive behavior in the classroom, the children could have a chance to earn CBG’s.
+To promote positive behavior in the classroom, in 4th grade the children could have a chance to earn CBG’s.
 CBG stands for “Caught Being Good” and is given when we witness a commendable act that models a positive behavior.
 This CBG is good for various incentives in the classroom.
+The students are then able to turn in these “tickets” for prizes when we have CBG turn in days.

 Birthday Treats

-Birthday treats are welcome at 2:45.
+Birthday treats are welcome at 2:45pm.
 Please let us know at least a day in advance before sending treats so that we may plan to allow time for the celebration.
 Refrigerated or frozen treats need to be brought to the office just before 2:45 as we do not have room to keep them.
-Please package treats individually for easy distribution.
+Treats should be store-bought and individually packaged for easy distribution.

 Homework